anvi-codes/anvi-codes/README.md

 ## 🚀 Current Focus
 - Building a Spotify Clone
-- Strengthening JavaScript fundamentals
+- Strengthening JavaScript Fundamentals
-- Learning how to create responsive UI
+- Learning how to create Responsive UI

 ---